VladimirStanovov/-home-vvs-CarND-PID-Control-Project-master/README.md

 ---

-## The effect each of the P, I, D components
+## The effect of each of the P, I, D components

 This repository contains my solution to Udacity SDC ND project for PID control.
 The PID parameters should be tuned/selected by some optimization technique, to make it possible for the vehicle in the simulator drive safely along the track.